Swiss Cottage

-Swiss Cottage is an area of Hampstead in the London Borough of Camden, England.
+Swiss Cottage is an area in the London Borough of Camden, England.
 It is centred on the junction of Avenue Road and Finchley Road and includes Swiss Cottage tube station.
 Swiss Cottage lies 3.25 mi north-northwest of Charing Cross.
-The area was named after a public house in the centre of it, known as "Ye Olde Swiss Cottage".It was visited by Queen Victoria’s fourth child.
+The area was named after a public house in the centre of it, known as "Ye Olde Swiss Cottage".

 History

 Toponymy

 According to the Dictionary of London Place Names (2001), the district is named after an inn called The Swiss Tavern that was built in 1804 in the style of a Swiss chalet on the site of a former tollgate keeper's cottage, and later renamed Swiss Inn and in the early 20th century Swiss Cottage.

 Urban development

 The district formed part of the ancient parish of Hampstead.
 It developed following the Finchley Road Act 1826, which authorised construction of Finchley New Road and Avenue Road, with The Swiss Tavern built at the junction of the new roads.
 The neighbourhood around Finchley Road and Avenue Road was redeveloped in 1937 and 1938 with the opening of an Odeon cinema and the Regency Lodge flats.
 After World War II, local authority housing was constructed by the London County Council in the area.
 Council housing includes the five-tower Chalcots Estate built in the 1960s.

 On 20 March 2014 a planning application was submitted for a 24-storey tower to be built next to Swiss Cottage tube station.
 The application was rejected by Camden Council on 11 September 2014 following mass local protests.
 A revised scheme received planning permission in 2016 but the developer, Essential Living, argued affordable housing requirements made the scheme uneconomic.
 After delaying construction for several years, it decided to start the originally approved building with construction expected to begin in 2023 and complete by 2025.